samuel-skean/samuel-skean.github.io/content/about-me/index.md

 ![A profile image of me from 2024](me.png)

-I touched some Python when I was 11, but it never got past broken text adventures.
-But when I picked up C++ in college, I realized I just had to keep doing it.
+I touched some Python when I was 11, but I never got past making broken text adventures.
+But when I picked up C++ in college, I realized I just had to keep programming.
 It's frustrating, rewarding, and magical.
 I haven't really specialized: I enjoy doing "the whole banana", [as Steve Jobs once put it](https://youtu.be/wvhW8cp15tk?si=4e90tnhFE73BHlq1&t=5016), because I think that's the only way to really understand the end product.
 I also like [working with others](/projects/#collaborations "sameTab"), though :).

 <!--- TODO: Link "working with others" to any projects I've done that have involved working with others. --->